Welcome to Life Abroad - Top 10 Expat Tax mistakes

 If you got married to a foreign person or in a foreign country, you are still MARRIED for U.S. tax purposes.
 Your spouse's name should appear on your Tax return.
 If you did not change your name with the U.S. Social Security Administration, you must continue filing under the name that matches your Social Security Card.

-You may not claim the Earned Income Credit (EIC) if you live outside the United States.
+You may not claim the Earned Income Credit (EIC) if you live outside the United States for more than 6 months of the year.
 It doesn't matter what address you use on your tax return.

 You probably won't have a U.S. Form W-2, which specifies what is taxable, so it is important that your tax preparer understands your foreign wage and tax statement (such as the Israel Form 106, UK Form P60, Australia PAYG, or Canada T4) so they can include all taxable income, including employer pension contributions.